 Prime Minister Frank Bainimarama's government is stable.
-His connections with the military mean that coup and civil-unrest risks are reduced.
-The government actively seeks foreign investment, particularly into infrastructure development, but this aim could be hampered by uncertain land rights.
-Damage from Cyclone Winston in February 2016 was extensive, but the recovery process, including a USD23-million subsidy provided to sugar cane farmers in June 2016, supported a degree of economic recovery in 2017.
+His links with the military mean that coup and civil-unrest risks are reduced.
+The government actively seeks foreign investment, particularly into infrastructure development, and Chinese firms have to date been the most active in this sector.
+Damage from Cyclone Winston in February 2016 was extensive, but the recovery process, including a USD23-million subsidy provided to sugar cane farmers in June 2016, supported a degree of economic recovery in the 2017 fiscal year.
 Bainimarama is eager for Fiji to play a leadership role among the Pacific Islands and will seek to reduce reliance on Australia and New Zealand by strengthening ties with China and India.

 The relationship between Fiji's indigenous and Indo-Fijian populations has spurred civil unrest in the past but is currently benign.
-Indo-Fijians have had less political representation after the 2014 election because parliament is currently dominated by two largely ethnic-Fijian parties.
+Indo-Fijians' political representation has been reduced since the 2014 election because parliament is currently dominated by two largely ethnic-Fijian parties.
 In the unlikely event that ethnic rivalry leads to protests, the government would quickly direct the military to restore order, limiting risk to property.
 Additionally, several families on Cikobia are still awaiting government assistance to rebuild their homes.
-Such delays in government support following Cyclone Winston has the potential to trigger social unrest.
+Such delays in government support following Cyclone Winston in February 2016 have the potential to trigger social unrest.